AbsaOSS/pramen/README.md

   environment.name = "MyEnv/UAT"
   pipeline.name = "My Data Pipeline"

+  # Optionally, you can set the Spark Application name.
+Otherwise the default name will be used.
+  # This does not work when using Yarn in cluster deploy mode.
+In this case you need to set Spark application name
+  # via the spark-xubmit command line.
+  spark.app.name = "Pramen - "${pramen.pipeline.name}

   # The number of tasks to run in parallel.
 A task is a source, transformer, or sink running for a specified information date.
   # This feature is experimental, use more than 1 with caution.
   parallel.tasks = 1